tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/Schemas.md

     <kbd><img src="./images/schemaapply.png"  /></kdb>

 19. We will be adding three more fields to the 'orderDetials' object.
-Click "+Add Field" next to the object.
+Click "+Add Field" next to the object

     <!---
     ![Demo](./images/schemamixin12.png)